What You Need To Know About Drilling & Hydraulic Fracturing Near Homes and Schools in Colorado

 The state of Colorado believes that oil and gas development should be exempt from all local zoning restrictions.
 The Colorado Oil and Gas Conservation Commission (COGCC), the state agency charged with regulating oil and gas development in Colorado, routinely approves oil and gas development in residential areas.

-Western Resource Advocates has been leading the effort to create greater protections for families and communities – including greater separation from oil and gas facilities and homes and schools.
+Western Resource Advocates lead an effort in 2012-2015 to create greater protections for families and communities – including greater separation from oil and gas facilities and homes and schools.

 2012 Research Shows People Living Near Oil and Gas Fracking Operations Exposed to Hazardous Air Pollution